-Section 1 Survey: Modern Art 1850-1920 3 credits HU.
+Section 3 Survey: Modern Art 1880-1900 1 credit HU.

 ART 188 Survey: Modern Art (Architecture and Related Arts).
 Recent developments in architecture, environmental planning, commercial and industrial design, furniture, and crafts.
 Field trip.
 Lecture.
 Prerequisite: none.
 Some campuses may elect to offer a chronological sequence surveying all the arts in two increments, ART 187-ART 188.
 Other campuses offer the course in three distinct sections, which students may elect independently.